bbiwy1984/bb/README.md

 - [ ] ???

 ## Bugs ?
 This code is not bug free or well tested, please report them and I'll fix them asap.
+In fact, this code is barely tested at all.
 There are some issues I encountered but was too lazy to fix (for now):
 -Sometimes the login process doesn't work properly
 -If connected for a long time, alarm messages aren't parsed properly anymore